11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Next are the three major parts of the brain: the cerebrum (covered by the cerebral cortex), the cerebellum, and the brain stem.
 Each region has several parts, which will be covered later.
 Finally, the deep brain contains several structures, including the following:

-We’ll primarily be concerned with the three major parts of the brain, how they function, and what happens they are damaged.
+The following section describes the three major parts of the brain, how they function, and what happens they become damaged.

 The largest part of the brain, the cerebrum consists of outer gray matter (the cerebral cortex) and a center comprised of white matter.
 The cerebral cortex is about half of the brain’s weight and is divided into two hemispheres (halves).
 The right hemisphere controls the left side of the body and vice versa.